How to choose the right fascinator or hat for you.

 There is a selection of colours of elastic to choose from, but if you have blue, pink, green or another unusual shade of hair colour then please do contact me and I can dye the elastic for you!

-I hope that helps and if there is anything else you would like me to explain or cover in more detail please feel free to contact me and I will do my best to assist you!
+I hope that helps!
+Do sign up to my newsletter above, and in the meantime if there is anything else you would like me to explain or cover in more detail please feel free to contact me and I will do my best to assist you!